mongodb/terraform-provider-mongodbatlas/website/docs/d/project.html.markdown

   * `GROUP_DATA_ACCESS_READ_ONLY`
   * `GROUP_CLUSTER_MANAGER`

+* `is_collect_database_specifics_statistics_enabled` - Flag that indicates whether to enable statistics in cluster metrics collection for the project.
+* `is_data_explorer_enabled` - Flag that indicates whether to enable Data Explorer for the project.
+If enabled, you can query your database with an easy to use interface.
+* `is_performance_advisor_enabled` - Flag that indicates whether to enable Performance Advisor and Profiler for the project.
+If enabled, you can analyze database logs to recommend performance improvements.
+* `is_realtime_performance_panel_enabled` - Flag that indicates whether to enable Real Time Performance Panel for the project.
+If enabled, you can see real time metrics from your MongoDB database.
+* `is_schema_advisor_enabled` - Flag that indicates whether to enable Schema Advisor for the project.
+If enabled, you receive customized recommendations to optimize your data model and enhance performance.
+Disable this setting to disable schema suggestions in the Performance Advisor and the Data Explorer.

 See [MongoDB Atlas API - Project](https://docs.atlas.mongodb.com/reference/api/project-get-one/) - [and MongoDB Atlas API - Teams](https://docs.atlas.mongodb.com/reference/api/project-get-teams/) Documentation for more information.